Bonnie Sherr Klein: Honours

 Klein received a lifetime achievement award from Women in Film and Television Toronto and a Governor General's Award in Commemoration of the Persons Case.
 She was named a YWCA Woman of Distinction in 1996.
 In 2012, she was invested as an Officer of the Order of Canada.
 In his remarks, the Governor General of Canada said, "Bonnie Sherr Klein has used her talents to shed light on social issues and to give voice to the voiceless."

 She received two honorary Doctor of Law degrees from Ryerson University in 2003 and from University of British Columbia in 2014.

 Personal life

 Klein and her husband, Michael, immigrated to Canada in 1967 as resisters to the Vietnam War.
 The pair have two children.
-Their daughter is the Canadian journalist and author Naomi Klein and their son, Seth Klein, was director of the British Columbia office of the Canadian Centre for Policy Alternatives for 22 years.
+Their daughter is the Canadian journalist and author Naomi Klein.
+Their son, Seth Klein, was director of the British Columbia office of the Canadian Centre for Policy Alternatives for 22 years.